 Chris Taylor, a practising litigation and dispute resolution solicitor since 1999, is our Head of Litigation Training.
-He has taught the Basic Litigation Skills Course to many leading patent firms and received high praise for the clarity of his teaching and the depth of his knowledge.
+He has taught and assessed litigation skills in-house for many leading patent firms including Marks & Clerk, Carpmaels & Ransford, Mathys & Squire, AA Thornton, Boult Wade Tennant and Kilburn & Strode.
+He receives high praise for the clarity of his teaching and the depth of his knowledge.

 He teaches CPD Training’s structured litigation training courses and has been retained by City and national firms to design and deliver bespoke courses on technical litigation subjects such as warranty claims, shareholder disputes, cross border litigation and interim injunctions.
 He has taught litigation drafting skills to a number of firms including Mayer Brown and Freshfields Bruckhaus Deringer.